The Mechanical Alignment of Dust (MAD) I: On the spin-up process of fractal grains by a gas-dust drift: Summary and Outlook

-\item Considering non-spherical dust, the characteristic time scales governing the alignment dynamics become dependent on the grain shape i.e. the fractal dimension $D_{\mathrm{f}}$.
-We find that the gas drag time scale $\tau_{\mathrm{gas}}$ is governed by the gas-dust drift $\Delta s$, whereas $D_{\mathrm{f}}$ seems to be only of minor importance.
-Concerning the IR drag time scale $\tau_{\mathrm{IR}}$ the variation of $\tau_{\mathrm{IR}}$ is about one order of magnitude at most between grain ensembles with different fractal dimensions.
-The Davis-Greenstein alignment time scale $\tau_{\mathrm{DG}}$ depends most strongly on $D_{\mathrm{f}}$ and for the largest grain sizes we report a variation of $\tau_{\mathrm{DG}}$ up to two orders of magnitude between ensembles with different $D_{\mathrm{f}}$.
+\item Considering non-spherical dust, the characteristic time scales governing the alignment dynamics become closely connected to the grain shape i.e. the fractal dimension $D_{\mathrm{f}}$.
+However, we find that the gas drag time scale $\tau_{\mathrm{gas}}$ is most impacted by the gas-dust drift $\Delta s$, whereas $D_{\mathrm{f}}$ appears to be only of minor importance.
+Concerning the IR drag time scale the variation of $\tau_{\mathrm{IR}}$ is about two order of magnitude at most for large grains with different fractal dimensions.
+The same for the Davis-Greenstein alignment time scale $\tau_{\mathrm{DG}}$ where we report for the largest grain sizes a variation of $\tau_{\mathrm{DG}}$ up to two orders of magnitude between ensembles with different $D_{\mathrm{f}}$.

-\item Simulating the mechanical spin-up processes of fractal grains reveals that the acceleration of the rate of the spin-up of angular momentum seem to be roughly identical for the different fractal dimensions.
-Convening the magnitude of the ensemble average of angular momentum $J$, a difference of the fractal dimension of $D_{\mathrm{f}}=0.1$ would result in a difference in the magnitude $J$ of about $0.5$ dex.
+\item Simulating the mechanical spin-up processes of fractal grains reveals that the acceleration rate of the spin-up process is roughly identical for different grain shapes.
+Concerning the magnitude of the ensemble average of the angular momentum $J$, a difference in the fractal dimension of $D_{\mathrm{f}}=0.4$ would result in a difference in the magnitude $J$ of about ${0.5 - 1\ \mathrm{dex}}$.

 \item For a "purely MAD" we find that a stable alignment with an angle of $\Theta=0^\circ$ to be the most likely followed by an alignment close to $\Theta=90^\circ$.
-Hence, most mechanically spun-up grains seem to have a rotation axis $\hat{a}_{\mathrm{1}}$ almost parallel to the direction of the gas-dust drift $\Delta \vec{s}$.
+Hence, most mechanically spun-up grains have a rotation axis $\hat{a}_{\mathrm{1}}$ almost (anti)parallel to the direction of the gas-dust drift $\Delta \vec{s}$.

 \item We report that a mechanically driven magnetic field alignment of fractal dust grains is indeed possible.
-This provides an explanation of dust polarization in dense cores shielded from radiation.
-However, the spin-up process for grains aligned with the magnetic field lines is found to be slightly less efficient as the "purely MAD".
-Elongated grains ($D_{\mathrm{f}}\leq 1.8$) may stably align for a $\Delta s>0.1$ whereas more roundish grains ($D_{\mathrm{f}}\geq 2.0$) require much larger gas-dust drift of $\Delta s>10.0$.
+The spin-up process for grains aligned with the magnetic field lines is found to be slightly less efficient as the "purely MAD" because a gas-dust drift of $\Delta s=10^{-2}$ is required for a stable grain alignment independent of fractal dimension $D_{\mathrm{f}}$.

-\item We find that the spin-up process is rather inefficient for an angle $\psi\approx 90^\circ$ between $\Delta \vec{s}$ and the magnetic field $\vec{B}$.
+\item We find that the spin-up process for the magnetic alignment is rather inefficient for an angle $\psi\approx 90^\circ$ between $\Delta \vec{s}$ and the magnetic field $\vec{B}$.
 This $\psi$-dependency of the spin-up is comparable to that of RAT alignment.